built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-intent-support-to-your-app.md

 }
 ```

-## How Do I Listen For Intents Triggered By raiseIntentForcontext?
+## How Do I Listen For Intents Triggered By raiseIntentForContext?

 The code is the same as listening for intents triggered by raiseIntent as it ends up resolving to a selected intent.